dim-27/etch-a-sketch/README.md

 ## Summary
 ---
-A simple drawing game as a learning tool for the odin project
+A simple drawing tool for you!

 ## Tech Stack
 ---